dvdvideo1234/TrackAssemblyTool/readme.md

     5) Open the file "dsv\MyStuff_TRACKASSEMBLY_CATEGORY.txt".
 If it does not exist then just create it.
        This is optional !
 It is done when you want to use classification categories for your database The format contains open definition delimiter, closing one and a separator.
-       Between these you must have your addon name and a function defined as a string The string opening the definition is "[===[" The string used for delimiter is "==="
-       The closing sequence for the definition is "]===]" and it means that the definition ends.
+       Between these you must have your addon name and a function defined as a string.
+The token opening the definition is "[===[" (1).
+The token used for delimiter is "===" (2).
+The closing sequence for the definition is "]===]" (3) and it means that the definition ends.
-       Between 5b) and 5c) you must have the addon name (ex.
-John Doe's trackpack) Between 5c) and 5d) you must have an actual Lua function written as string "function(m) ( do some stuff ) end" Where the "m" parameter is dynamically populated with the track piece model path.
+       Between (1) and (2) you must have the addon name (ex.
+John Doe's trackpack) Between (2) and (3) you must have an actual Lua function written as string "function(m) ( do some stuff ) end", where the "m" parameter is dynamically populated with the track piece model path.
 You must use that value to extract the category you need.
-Usually this is one of the directories https://github.com/dvdvideo1234/TrackAssemblyTool/blob/master/data/trackassembly/dsv/Test_s_track_packTRACKASSEMBLY_CATEGORY.txt
+Usually this is one of the sub-directories of the model path or piece prefix/suffix https://github.com/dvdvideo1234/TrackAssemblyTool/blob/master/data/trackassembly/dsv/Test_s_track_packTRACKASSEMBLY_CATEGORY.txt
     6) Open the file "dsv\MyStuff_TRACKASSEMBLY_ADDITIONS.txt"
        This is optional !
 If it does not exist then just create it.
 This file hold definitions of what props